 This is a tricky option, though, because if your business fails, you could be throwing away all the money you’ve saved for retirement.
 Success, though, means you can refill your retirement account.

-Family & friends
+Family and friends

-However you find the funds to start your business, it’s important to choose the method that works for you.
+However you find the funds to start your business, it’s essential to choose the method that works for you.
 A loan may work well for you if you have an excellent credit score and equity in your home, but those who are starting with nothing may be better off setting up a fundraising platform online.